StainlessStasis/CobblemonSpawnAlerts/README.md

 ![Custom spawn message](https://cdn.modrinth.com/data/cached_images/71ff33f8e14b2520cc97c897754ce8579037d4b5.png)

 ## Limitations<br>
 The biggest limiation with this mod being purely clientside is that you will *not* receive alerts for spawns if your client is not loading the entity.
-This is why I highly suggest using this mod in conjunction with [Cobblemon Spawn Notification](https://modrinth.com/mod/cobblemon-spawn-notification) if you are on a server.<br>
+This is why I highly suggest using this mod in conjunction with [Cobblemon Spawn Notification](https://modrinth.com/mod/cobblemon-spawn-notification) if you are on a server.<br><br>Also, for technical reasons, any mod that adds UNIQUE Pokemon (meaning, unofficial Pokemon not in any of the Pokemon games) will not be displayed as legndary/mythical/ultra beast.
+Here's the full details for those who care: The client is only told what it *needs* to be told to function properly, and this includes a Pokemon's rarity.
+To get around this, I had to hard code a list of Pokemon that fit their respective rarity.
+A mod could theoretically add it's own "Fakemons", which would be tagged with a rarity on the server side, but this tag is not reflected on the client.

 ## More to come!
 I just started making this mod, so it is quite obviously lacking many features.
 In no particular order, I 100% plan to add:
 * Sounds
 * Gender, for catching Pokemon like Ralts
+* Abilities/HA
+* Dynamic replacement to provide lowercase or uppercase name (currently only Capitalized is available)
 * Individually customizable hoverable stats

 I may also add the following, but I'm unsure: